Is Your Garlic Oil for Pasta Natural and Safe?

 Understanding the challenges inherent in the global garlic oil industry sheds light on the significance of authenticating purity.
 The industry's reliance on concentrated cultivation in China makes it susceptible to price fluctuations, intensifying the need to ensure the authenticity of garlic oil sources.

-Garlic oil, also named garlic essential oil, your garlic oil for pasta ,for hair,for ear infections is made from it, is highly coveted in the food industry, lending its flavor to various meat, savory, and vegetable dishes.
+Garlic oil, also known as garlic essential oil, is highly coveted in the food industry, lending its flavor to various meat, savory, and vegetable dishes.
 Its widespread use extends into the nutraceutical sector, featuring prominently in numerous dietary supplements due to its valuable antibacterial, antibiotic, and antioxidant properties.

 In China, the garlic industry witnessed a surge in both consumption and prices between 2009 and 2010, spurred by theories suggesting garlic's effectiveness against the swine flu epidemic.
 Subsequently, prices soared in 2015-2016, doubling due to a challenging growing season and subsequent financial speculation.
 The consistent upward trajectory in raw garlic prices has contributed to the escalating cost of garlic oil production, as it requires a substantial quantity of garlic bulbs.